Catalina Perdomo Rodriguez

 The Democratic Republic of Congo (DRC) is one of the world’s most conflict-affected states, and the country hosting the world’s largest UN peace operation – MONUSCO.
 Catalina Perdomo Rodriguez is on secondment from FBA to work as gender adviser for the mission.

-Catalina is stationed at the MONUSCO headquarters in Kinshasa, the capital of DRC.
+Catalina is stationed at the MONUSCO headquarters in Kinshasa, the capital of the DRC.

 Catalina, how would you describe a regular day at work?

 – I read many reports on the security situation and the political situation in DRC, and I analyze what sort of impact the recent developments will have on women and men.
 I also have meetings with colleagues from the MONUSCO headquarters and the field offices throughout the country, to discuss how they can work in order to take both women's and men's security needs into account.
 DRC is one of the most unequal countries in the world and sexual violence has been used as a weapon in the conflicts raging the country.
 It mostly affects women and girls.